Beatrix Potter's Lake District

 Her charming cottage and home are located at Hill Top, near the village of Sawrey at the North end of Lake Windermere.
 For the serious Beatrix Potter collector, a visit to this historic sight is an absolute must.
 It can be very crowded during opening times in the spring and summer months, so allow plenty of time for your visit to both Hill Top and shopping time in the village.

 Beatrix Potter (1866 -1943) purchased this little farm with the earnings from her first book "The Tale of Peter Rabbit", and as one overlooks the garden adjacent to the cottage, you almost anticipate Peter Rabbit popping up from behind a shrub!
-Beatrix Potter spent as much time as she could at Hill Top, furnishing it with her favorite things and being inspired to create many of her best loved childrens' stories.
+Beatrix Potter spent as much time as she could at Hill Top, furnishing it with her favourite things and being inspired to create many of her best-loved childrens' stories.

 The illustrations she painted from the classic tales of Tom Kitten, Jemima Puddle-Duck, and Samuel Whiskers all contain views of Hill Top and scenes from Sawrey and the immediate area.
 On her marriage in 1913, Beatrix Potter moved to a nearby home and kept her beloved Hill Top as a studio.